Friends and Lovers (1931 film): Plot

-British Army captain Geoff Roberts (Adolphe Menjou) carries on an affair with Alva (Lili Damita), the beautiful wife of the cruel Victor Sangrito (Erich von Stroheim).
+British Army captain Geoff Roberts carries on an affair with Alva, the beautiful wife of the cruel Victor Sangrito.
 Sangrito, however, is well aware of the affair: his wife seduces men with his approval, in order that he can blackmail them.

 When Roberts falls into Sangrito's trap, he pays the blackmail and leaves for India, hoping to forget Alva, whom he loved but now believes betrayed him.
 After some time in India, he is joined by his young friend and bosom companion Lt.
-Ned Nichols (Laurence Olivier).
+Ned Nichols.
 Nichols, too, is in love with a woman back in England—the same woman.

 Although the two friends nearly come to blows over Alva, they eventually realize that she has been false to them both and that their friendship far outweighs their feelings for a mendacious woman.
 However, when the two are invalided home, they encounter Alva again, and learn that she may not have betrayed them after all.